zubairov/tesb-rt-se/examples/locator-rest-proxy/README.txt

 ---------------------------------------
 1) Run a command in TESB container:
 features:install  tesb-locator-rest-proxy
+2) Build the samples
+mvn install
-2) Change directory to client
+3) Change directory to client
+cd client
+4) Run maven execute plugin
+mvn exec:java
-cd client or webclient
+5) Change directory to webclient cd webclient
-3) Run maven execute plugin
+6) Run maven execute plugin
 mvn exec:java

 In the console you will see the output of the example.